 - Office: BUS 214

 Dr. Baskin joined the College of Business at the University of Central Oklahoma in 2014.
-She teaches courses on a variety of human resources topics including training & development and compensation.
+She teaches courses on a variety of human resources topics including training and development and compensation.
 Her research interests include dark side phenomenon, specifically, unethical and counterproductive behavior in the workplace, and critical issues in selection and assessment.
 Her research has been presented and published in the proceedings of regional, national and international conferences and in peer-reviewed journals.
 Dr. Baskin’s hobbies include traveling, music theater, cooking and watching Oklahoma sports.

 Brock Baskin, M. E., McKee, V. & Buckley, M. R. (In Press, 2017).
 Time banditry and impression management behavior: Prediction and profiling of time bandit types.
 Journal of Leadership and Organizational Studies.